Crunch-io/ta-da/simulated_user_testing/README.rst

 Example: ``Profiles-plus-GB-Feb-2019-metadata.json.gz``

 Find the ID of the dataset in production that goes with your sample payload.
+(If there is such a dataset.
+This is just for verication purposes later, to compare the results of Simulated User Testing creating a dataset with the example dataset.)

 Copy the scripts in this directory to one of the production backend servers.